 The big cities in Japan have therefore a lot of small business hotels with reasonable prices.
 Just don`t expect these rooms to be large, they are actually quite tiny, but clean, come with private bathroom and have all the amenities you need and could ever think of!

 You can get a business hotel room for about 70 us$ (for a twin or double room).
 These hotels usually don`t have a restaurant and don`t offer breakfast, so no food is included in that price.
-But all rooms have water boiler and some even have a microwave, which can be used to make simple dishes like noodles.
+But all rooms have a water boiler and some even have a microwave, which can be used to make simple dishes like noodles.

 You can just pop by these hotels without reservation, or make a reservation online through the typical search sites.
 There are several inexpensive business hotel chains in Japan.
 We stayed at hotel MyStays Asakusabashi in Tokyo, a good business hotel chain, and it was great!!
 Highly recommend it!